JGCRI/niazi-etal_2024_nature-sustainability/README.md

 Completely reproducing the experiment would require a cluster for efficiency.
 Some of the paths specific to your respective cluster (e.g., `/pic/` in this case) must be changed to the home directory of your cluster.

 In case of any errors or questions, feel free to get in touch at hassan.niazi@pnnl.gov for debugging details.

 ## Reproduce the Analysis
-The files and scrpts in the [processing](/processing/) folder could be used to reproduce the analysis and the core versions of the figures presented in the [paper](paper).
-Please feel free to reach out at hassan.niazi@pnnl.gov in case of technical difficulties or if the analysis output is found to be different from those presented in the [paper](paper).
+The files and scripts in the [`processing/`](/processing/) folder could be used to reproduce the analysis and the core versions of the figures presented in the [paper](https://doi.org/10.1038/s41893-024-01306-w).
+Please feel free to reach out at <hassan.niazi@pnnl.gov> in case of technical difficulties or if the analysis output is found to be different from those presented in the [paper](https://doi.org/10.1038/s41893-024-01306-w).

-Overview of the [processing](/processing/) folder:
+Overview of the [`processing/`](/processing/) folder:
 | Script       | Description                |
 | ------       | ----                       |
 | `plot_basins.R` | This creates a map of all 235 basins represented in GCAM